-They began neutering and spaying all of their animals, Longreads reported, and for any cat they took in, its former owner had to sign a waiver, saying they would never own exotic cats again.
-"We're the only place that absolutely insists that if you're going to dump an animal here, you are never going to own another exotic cat," Baskin told the site.
+Similar to Exotic’s zoo, Big Cat Rescue started out as a tourist attraction when Baskin founded it in 1992.
+However, according to Longreads, she changed course a few years later after realizing that the business was inhumane (they were breeding the exotic cats and treating them as pets).
+Big Cat Rescue instead began neutering and spaying all of their animals, and any time someone brought in a cat for them to rescue, they required them to sign a waiver saying they would never own exotic cats again.
+"We're the only place that absolutely insists that if you're going to dump an animal here, you are never going to own another exotic cat," Baskin told Longreads.

-It costs $50 per person to visit Baskin's sanctuary, according to an interview she did with Vanity Fair.
-"It's not like a zoo…you can't just walk around," the activist said.
-"We take you out for a guided tour for an hour and a half.
+It costs about $50 per person to visit Baskin's sanctuary.
+"It's not like a zoo…you can't just walk around," Baskin told Vanity Fair.
+“We take you out for a guided tour for an hour and a half.
 We tell people why these cats don't belong in cages and why there shouldn't have to be an organization like Big Cat Rescue to rescue cats from horrible situations."

 Per Congress.gov, the bill has been introduced but has yet to be passed through the House or Senate.
-"We've generated over 16,000 calls from people in the past year and a half and stand poised to get that bill passed this year," Baskin told VF in 2020.
-She hopes that Tiger King will help spread awareness of the dangers that this kind exotic entertainment inflicts on the animals themselves.
-"Everybody who pays to pet a cub or have an interaction with a big cat, is enabling all of this criminal activity that they're seeing in this documentary," she told the publication.
+"We've generated over 16,000 calls from people in the past year and a half and stand poised to get that bill passed this year," Baskin told Vanity Fair.
+She hopes that Tiger King will help spread awareness of the dangers that this kind of exotic entertainment inflicts on the animals.
+"Everybody who pays to pet a cub or have an interaction with a big cat, is enabling all of this criminal activity that they're seeing in this documentary," she said.

-In addition to Baskin's activism and daily duties at Big Cat Rescue, she also has a YouTube channel, where she regularly uploads video diaries.
-She is still married to Howard Baskin, whom she met in 2002, per Longreads, and her daughter, Jamie Veronica, also works at the sanctuary.
+In addition to Baskin's activism and daily duties at Big Cat Rescue, she also has a YouTube channel where she regularly uploads video diaries.
+She’s still married to Howard Baskin, who she met in 2002, per Longreads, and her daughter Jamie also works at the sanctuary.